Review of the QCD sum rules for exotic states: Hidden heavy pentaquark states

 In Ref.\cite{WangZG-Penta-EPJC-2016-142}, we construct the $J_{q_1q_2q_3}^{j_Lj_H}(x)$ with the spin-parity $J^P={1\over 2}^-$ to study the hidden-charm pentaquark states with the $J^P={1\over 2}^\pm$ according to the rules,

-where the $1^-$ denotes the additional P-wave and is embodies by a $\gamma_5$ in constructing the currents, the subscripts $q_1q_2$, $q_3c$, $\cdots$ denote the quark constituents.
-The quark and antiquark have opposite parity, we usually take it for granted that the quarks (antiquarks) have positive (negative) parity, and the $\bar{c}$-quark has $J^P={\frac{1}{2}}^-$.
+where the $1^-$ denotes the additional P-wave and is embodied by a $\gamma_5$ in constructing the currents, the subscripts $q_1q_2$, $q_3c$, $\cdots$ denote the quark constituents.
+The quark and antiquark have opposite parity, we usually take it for granted that the quarks (antiquarks) have positive (negative) parity, and the $\bar{c}$-quark has the $J^P={\frac{1}{2}}^-$.

 We write down the currents $J_{q_1q_2q_3}^{j_Lj_H}(x)$ explicitly,